 None of those choices is inexpensive, yet the latter also implies more control of the brand, pricing, and customer experience.

 - department stores,

 - multi-brand stores,

 - and e-tailers

 Prada business in numbers

-Among its products line, leather good represented more than fifty-six percent of the total Prada revenues.
+Among its products line, leather goods represented more than fifty-six percent of Prada’s revenues.
 Followed by Footwear and Clothing.
-More than eighty percent of Prada revenues got generated via its directly operated stores.
+More than eighty percent of Prada’s revenues got generated via its directly operated stores.

 Who owns Prada?